JohnTwenty/Projects/Derelict/Editor/docs/ChatGPT5-SRD.md

 **Main Area:**
 - **Viewport** (left): Canvas drawn by Renderer.
 - **Segment Palette** (right): Vertical list of segment names from the loaded segment library (text-based initially; graphical previews planned for later versions).
-- **Selection Bar**: Vertically split from the segment panette, just under it: Displays a zero or one segment (as text name) and zero or more tokens overlapping the most recently clicked cell.
-Each has an 'X' button to delete it.
+ - **Selection Bar**: Vertically split from the segment palette, just under it.
+Shows a label **"Selection:"** followed by the items in the most recently clicked cell.
+Each item name is followed by a red "X" to delete it.

 **Button Bar 2 (below viewport):**
 - Buttons for: Rotate Left, Rotate Right, Unselect, Place, Delete, Edit Mission Data.